hrmerdi/oop25-test/README.md

 This is a test for learning git.

+-intro
+-git
+-primitive typer
+-choice
+ -branching
+ -loops
+-data
+-funktioner
+-exceptions